Governance

 Milestone reporting

-The project roadmap as maintained by the product manager, architects, and contributors will remain open to the public and accessible to project members for comment and contribution.
-This roadmap is exposed to the Consultative Board as a method of reporting milestones, demonstrating project progress, and bringing forward any deviations.
+The project roadmap as maintained by the product manager, architects, and contributors is open to the public and accessible to project members for comment and contribution.

 Sharing Meaningful Contributions

-Consultative Board members and Participating Organisations must provide feedback as part of their meaningful contribution to Invenio in the form of annual reporting on milestones with regard to their implementation.
-Milestones include the following: successful deployment, reaching a threshold of records, reaching a threshold of active users, reaching a threshold of views, downloads, other metrics, etc.
+The Invenio Participating Organizations are encouraged annually to share their meaningful contributions to the project by completing the annual partner survey provided by Northwestern.
+This survey asks for information on each partner site's implementation or plans to implement Invenio, and asks for sites' details on milestones with regard to their implementation.
+Milestones include the following: successful deployment, reaching a threshold of records, reaching a threshold of active users, reaching a threshold of views, downloads, other metrics, etc. Results of the survey are shared out to the full community each year.

 Annual meeting

-An annual meeting of the Consultative Board, Participating Organisations, and users will serve as a key medium of communication about the project.
-The meeting will be in-person with a virtual attendance option.
-The Invenio leaders will use this opportunity to provide important project updates, and Invenio members can use this forum to report on implementations and success stories, and to provide feedback, ask questions, and seek troubleshooting advice.
+An annual meeting of the Participating Organizations and users will serve as a key medium of communication about the project.
+The meeting will be in-person with a virtual portion on day 1.
+The Invenio leaders will use this opportunity to provide important project updates, and Invenio members can use this forum to report on implementations and repository hosting experiences, and to provide feedback, ask questions, and seek troubleshooting advice.

 Code of Conduct